 Rinse the beans in cold water and pick over them, discarding any stones or debris.
 Place them in a large bowl and pour in enough cold water to cover by 2 inches.
 Let stand overnight.

-Blog Note: Chief Blonde was provided a review copy for this Blog post.
-Opinions are the Chief Blonde’s alone.
+Blog Disclosure: Reviewer was provided a review copy.
+No compensation for this post was provided.
+Opinions are the Chief Blonde’s.